xiongtx/xiongtx.github.io/_posts/2025-04-04-sql-query-planning.md

 ## Oldie but goodie

-Given the age of this paper, it's impressive how well it's held up.
+Given the age of this paper, it's impressive how well it holds up.
 Modern databases have more features, such as bushy join plans, [hash joins](https://use-the-index-luke.com/sql/join/hash-join-partial-objects), [genetic algorithms](https://www.postgresql.org/docs/17/geqo-pg-intro.html), etc., but the basics are still the same: parse a query, consider the possible access paths, assign costs, and pick the optimal solution.

 Selinger's work showed that declarative queries could be made performant, setting the stage for relational databases to replace hierarchical ([IMS](https://www.ibm.com/docs/en/zos-basic-skills?topic=product-ims-database-manager)) and network ([CODASYL](https://en.wikipedia.org/wiki/CODASYL)) databases, thus saving future programmers a whole lot of headache.
 For that, we should all be grateful.